terrycojones/tcr-crossings/README.md

 * Ensure the site restarts if the host VM is rebooted.
 * Put a border around the panel that holds the Overview & Comments tabs.
 * Show admin people how to access the admin UI & make them accounts.
-* Add a comment refresh icon on the comment panel.
 * Limit the number of comments that are shown for a crossing, or add a scrollbar.

 ### Low priority / questionable

-* Add name tooltips to the crossing markers.
+* Add name tooltips to the crossing markers?
 * Add an icon that when tapped zooms the map to show where you are.
 * Get full list of crossings into app and store it into sqlite?
 This would then mean people would have to stop adding crossing details to the Google